How To Write A Book Description That Sells Books

 Consider rewriting and formatting it to make it more intriguing, compelling, and convincing, and add more proof that your book is worth reading.

-Is it time to give some more thought to how to write a book description?
+Is it time to give more thought to how to write your book description?

 Related reading: How To Self-Publish Short Stories On Amazon KDP